Homework

 Some questions to ask may be:

-- Tell me about the letter sounds you have learnt today.
+• Tell me about the phonemes you have learnt today.

 Reading Together

-The “Reading Together” leaflet received when your child starts school gives you specific guidance for a meaningful shared reading experience.
-If you would like another copy, do let the class teacher know.
+The “Reading Information” booklet is given out when your child starts school at the Reception Reading meeting, gives you specific guidance for a meaningful shared reading experience.

 Mathematics activities will be sent home weekly.
 This homework is valuable as a shared learning experience with an adult and does not always need to be written down.

-The aim of these activities is to practise and reinforce work covered in class.
+The aim of these activities is to practise and reinforce learning covered in class.
+Homework is intended to enhance the learning taking place.

-For further curriculum information please refer to the termly Topic Webs available on our school website and also the whiteboards that are positioned outside each classroom.
+For further curriculum information please refer to the termly Year Group Jigsaw (please follow the link), the whiteboards that are positioned outside each classroom or in Year 2 weekly timetable that is emailed to parents.

 Homework Time